DeVinci-FabLab/documentation/.github/CONTRIBUTING.md

 ## Archiving

 Each project within the DeVinci Fablab organization should be archived when it is no longer maintained.
 This includes projects that have been completed or abandoned.
+Ensure that archived projects are clearly marked and documented.

 ## Licensing